 Free-standing TVs are top-heavy and can easily tip over, especially in homes with children or pets.
 Mounting secures the screen firmly to the wall, keeping your space safer.

-4. Better Viewing Angles Support Spine Health
+4. Better Viewing Angles Support Neck and Spine Comfort

 Your viewing position impacts your posture more than you think.